-The Finance & Risk Committee ("FRC") meets on at least three occasions in each calendar year and comprises three Trustees as well as the Chief Executive and the Company Secretary.
+The Finance & Risk Committee ("FRC") comprises three Trustees as well as the Chief Executive and the Company Secretary.
 The purpose of the FRC is to oversee and brief the Board of Trustees on all aspects of financial, budgetary and risk management.
 In particular, the FRC: